Your Camera Don't Matter

 Social media is a powerful tool but don’t forget it’s designed to manipulate you.
 If you are following an account that angers you, stop following them.
 Notice next time you consume this type of content how you feel and the reaction your body has.

-Finding the Photographers Vision is coming!
+Finding the Photographers is here!

 The mission of Small Camera Big Picture is to help you create powerful content that looks good and inspires.
 Finding the Photographers Vision is a small group coaching class where I openly share the tools I developed (and some borrowed) to help me keep my body of work fresh over the years.
 I’ve been told several times that when someone sees my photography, they know it’s mine immediately.
 I’m known to reinvent myself constantly and I want to empower you with the same ability.